BernardoDeLaPlaz/docs/docs/arch/one_touch_urbit.md

 	* a-3: wait for information that an event has been dismissed by a customer,

 The Querier is a tool that lets admins inspect the system.
-It is accessed via the admin-facing web app.
-It can deliver statistics such
+It is accessed via the admin-facing web app, perhaps using the ActiveAdmin library, which provides much of the required infrastructure.
+It can deliver statistics, via a web page, such as:
-as:

-	* the number of customers
+	* q-1: the number of customers
-	* the number of customers who are behind in their payments
+	* q-2: the number of customers who are behind in their payments
-	* growth of customers over time
+	* q-3: growth of customers over time
-	* billing for current cycle
+	* q-4: list of invoices for current billing cycle
-	* growth of billing over time
+	* q-5: growth of invoice total over time
+	* q-6: list of all data centers
+	* q-7: list of EC2 instances per data center
+	* q-8: list of urbit instances per EC2 instance

 ### Capabilities Required: Apps store and first two apps